psamardzic/Robust_least_squares/README.md

 # Robust_least_squares

-This repository contains the materials and code for my university term paper.
+As a part of university coursework, I authored a paper deriving the foundational theory for approximation in Hilbert spaces, developed an enhanced least squares method to correct for outliers and impelemented it in MATLAB.
+This repository contains the materials and code for the paper.
 Below is an overview of the included files and instructions for using the code.

 ## File Structure